GGGeorgiev20/prntsc-saver/README.md

 <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="50" height="50"/></a>

 ## 🕹️ How to use
 To use the script make sure you have Python installed.
 If you don't, click on the python icon and once you are in the installer, make sure to tick the `Add Python to PATH` box.
-If you do, you need to go into cmd and type `pip install {module}`.
-The modules you need are `opencv-python`, `requests`, `pathlib` and `pillow`.
 Once you've done that, just open the folder in cmd and type `python main.py` or if you want to, you can do the same in vscode.